PacketParker/AquaBot/README.md

 If you would like to contribute to this project, you can submit a pull request for review.

-Thank you for checking out Aqua Bot, have fun coding!
+Thank you for checking out Guava, have fun coding!